by Dr Samantha Ross, General Practitioner and GPwSI in Preschool Growth and Nutrition

 Healthy Start: Information for Health Professionals- Vitamins Explains the requirements for vitamin supplementation for women and children and links to UK regional services providing access to Healthy Start vitamins.

-NHS Choices: Find Healthy Start Vitamins Services Postcode locator for Healthy Start vitamins services in England
+The NHS Website: Find Healthy Start Vitamins Services Postcode locator for Healthy Start vitamins services in England

-First Steps Nutrition Trust: Healthy Start Includes links to the Healthy Start Scheme information for health care professionals and a recipe book ‘Making the Most of a Healthy Start’ to support budget cooking and the use of ingredients which can be bought using Healthy Start vouchers.
+First Steps Nutrition Trust: Healthy Start Includes links to information on the Healthy Start Scheme and a recipe book ‘Making the Most of a Healthy Start’ to support budget cooking and the use of ingredients which can be bought using Healthy Start vouchers.

 - Pearce S, Cheetham T. Diagnosis and management of vitamin D deficiency.
 BMJ.
 2010;340(jan11 1):b5664-b5664.